Lotteries and community gambling

 Become an approved association

-If you are a community organisation with at least 10 members, you can apply to become an approved association under the Gaming Control Act in the Northern Territory (NT).
+If you are a community organisation, you can apply to become an approved association under the Gaming Control Act 1993 in the Northern Territory (NT).

 This includes any association, society, institution or body which does business in the NT and carries out business for any of the following purposes: